The Effects of Parental Alienation On The Targeted Parent:

 Even worse, the harder you fight, the more you’re children are pressured, threatened, and bullied by the alienator.

-Targeted parents can actually feel this conflict hurting them, and you take all that pain into themselves.
-Many targeted parents, realizing that the family court is never going to truly intervene choose to walk for no other reason than to spare their children any additional alienation abuse.
+Targeted parents can feel this conflict hurting their children and take all that pain into themselves.
+Many targeted parents, realizing that the family court is never going to truly intervene choose to walk for no other reason than to spare their children any additional bullying and alienation abuse.

-The legal system will sort of involve itself, but only to the extent that you can keep dumping every available penny you have into it.
-The process will grind on for years or until the targeted parent runs out of money, and in the end, people will blame them for failing their children.
+The legal system will sort of involve itself, but only to the extent that a targeted parent can keep dumping every available penny they have into it.
+The process will grind on for years or until the targeted parent runs out of money, and in the end, people often blame alienated parent for failing their children.

 When it’s all said and done, they’ve lost everything: their home, their savings, their children, and themselves.
 The only thing they get out any of this is a monthly reminder of what they’ve lost in the form of a child support order that threatens to imprisonment.